Salerno Film Festival: History

-The Film Festival of Salerno had its first event in 1946, when it happened to be the first festival of the so-called movement of "reduced step", that lowered all 35 mm movies to 16 mm ones, for a more comfortable spreading.
+The Salerno Film Festival had its first edition in 1946, when it happened to be the first festival of the so-called movement of "reduced step", that lowered all 35 mm movies to 16 mm ones, for easier distribution.

 That historical edition was attended, among others, by Vittorio De Sica, Rossano Brazzi, Adriana Benetti, Maria Mercader and Mariella Lotti.
-On that occasion, the projections were held not only in Salerno but also in Cava de' Tirreni, Positano and Amalfi.
+On that occasion, the projections were held not only in Salerno, but also in Cava de' Tirreni, Positano and Amalfi.

-Since its first edition, the festival has been held annually (with the exception of the editions of 1953, 1957, 1959 and 1960).
-The location is at the cinema/theater Augusteo, located at the ground floor of the northern Palazzo di Città ("The Salerno Town Hall") and even sometimes at the Salerno's Teatro Verdi.
+Since its first edition, the festival has been held annually (with the exception of the 1953, 1957, 1959 and 1960 editions).
+The location is at the cinema Augusteo, located at the ground floor of the northern Palazzo di Città ("The Salerno Town Hall") and even sometimes at the Salerno's Teatro Verdi.

-The festival was won by the movie "Governance" in 2021.

 Innovations for film standards

 The Festival gave useful innovations to the cinema industry: